-- Children should arrive at the time class is scheduled to begin. - Parents should bring children into the classroom. - Children should be picked up promptly at dismissal times.
-Chronic failure to do so may result in a late pickup fee or dismissal from the program.
-Parents of students on an IEP will be contacted for a conference. - Let the school know if you need to pick-up your child early. - Children will not be released to a person other than the parent without written authorization from the parent.
+- Children should arrive on time for class (morning students 8:01 am and afternoon students 12:01 pm). - Children should be picked up promptly at dismissal times.
+Failure to do so may result in a late pickup fee or dismissal from the program.
+Students on an IEP will be contacted for a conference. - Let the teacher know if you need to pick-up your child early. - Children will not be released to a person other than the parent without written authorization from the parent.